blu2442/wine-proton_looni-buildz/README.md

 ### Experimental Wine + GE-Proton Builds

 These pair Kron4ek's **protonified wine-experimental** builds as the Wine base with **GE-Proton** (GloriousEggroll's community Proton builds) as the Proton base.
-The 10.0 build uses GE-Proton 10-32 and the 9.0 build uses GE-Proton 9-27.
 The 10.0 build is amd64-wow64 only, while 9.0 comes in both amd64 and x86 variants, same as the standard releases.

 | Version | Build Name |
 |---------|------------|